+\$295 per day for days 1-5 of a hospital stay.
 Thereafter there is no charge for the remainder of your covered hospital stay.
-Also, you do not pay the copayment listed above for the day you are discharged unless you are admitted and discharged on the same day.
+Also, you do not pay the copayment for the day you are discharged unless you are admitted and discharged on the same day.

+Note: If you are admitted to the hospital in 2019 and are not discharged until sometime in 2020, the 2019 cost-sharing will apply to that admission until you are discharged from the hospital or transferred to a skilled nursing facility.

+Inpatient stay: Covered services received in a hospital or SNF during a noncovered inpatient stay;

+If you have exhausted your inpatient mental health or skilled nursing facility (SNF) benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient or SNF stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or SNF.
+Covered services include, but are not limited to:

+Physician services.

+- You pay the following for covered outpatient services and other items covered under Medicare Part B when provided by network providers: - \$5 per primary care visit with a CPMG provider. - \$35 per primary care visit with all other network providers. - \$50 per specialty care visit.

+- Diagnostic tests (like lab tests). - X-rays.

-^{}Your cost-sharing for these services or items doesn't apply toward the out-of-pocket maximum.
+- No charge - \$40 per X-ray. - †Your provider must obtain prior authorization from our plan. - Your cost-sharing for these services or items doesn't apply toward the out-of-pocket maximum. - CPMG providers are located at Kaiser Permanente medical offices.
+Please see the Provider Directory to locate CPMG providers.

-What you must pay Services that are covered for you when you get these services Inpatient stay: Covered services received in a hospital or SNF during a noncovered inpatient stay† Depending upon the plan in If you have exhausted your inpatient mental health or skilled which you are enrolled, you pay nursing facility (SNF) benefits or if the inpatient stay is not the following for covered reasonable and necessary, we will not cover your inpatient or outpatient services and other SNF stay.
-However, in some cases, we will cover certain items covered under Medicare services you receive while you are in the hospital or SNF.
-Part B when provided by Covered services include, but are not limited to: network providers: Physician services. • \$20 per primary care visit or \$50 per specialty care visit for Core plan members. • \$15 per primary care visit or \$45 per specialty care visit for Silver plan members. • Diagnostic tests (like lab tests). • No charge • X-rays. • \$35 per X-ray for Core plan members. • \$25 per X-ray for Silver plan members. • Radium and isotope therapy, including technician materials • \$50 per therapeutic X-ray for and services.
-Core plan members. • \$40 per therapeutic X-ray for Silver plan members. • Surgical dressings. • Splints, casts, and other devices used to reduce fractures and dislocations. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body • 20% coinsurance organ, including replacement or repairs of such devices. • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes (including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition).
+- Radium and isotope therapy, including technician materials and services. - \$50 per visit.

+- Surgical dressings. - Splints, casts, and other devices used to reduce fractures and dislocations. - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices. - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes (including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition). - 20% coinsurance
-^{} Your cost-sharing for these services or items doesn't apply toward the out-of-pocket maximum.

-- Physical therapy, speech therapy, and occupational therapy.
+- Physical therapy, speech therapy, and occupational therapy. - \$40 per visit.

-- \$40 for Core plan members.

-- \$35 for Silver plan members.